 – A lightweight stocking cap and a lightweight pair of gloves

-– A lightweight tripod that will properly support your camera and lenses: Please contact us if you are unsure about your tripod or for suggestions about what to purchase.
+– A lightweight but sturdy tripod that will properly support your camera and lenses: Please contact us if you are unsure about your tripod or for suggestions about what to purchase.
 We have a lot to say about tripods as we have seen many inadequate models on our tours.
 We highly suggest a ball head that is Arca-Swiss compatible (this has to do with the quick release plates that you mount to your camera body and large lenses).
 We also suggest an L-bracket plate if you want to shoot panoramas in the vertical mode or, in general, often shoot verticals.
 Really Right Stuff and the cheaper Sunway are all good sources.

 – A circular polarizer

 – A headlamp: Home Depot has some quite adequate and inexpensive models.
+I like to purchase from REI.

 – Motion sickness pills if you suffer from windy roads while driving